 - Pediatricians are doctors who specialize in caring for children.
 They are trained to diagnose and treat children, whether it is a minor illness or a more serious medical problem.
 Pediatricians also provide well-child visits for the health care of infants, children, teenagers and young adults.

 - Internal Medicine Doctors provide medical care exclusively for adults.
 Also known as internists, they diagnose and provide treatment for adults.

-- Family Nurse Practitioners are registered nurses with specialized training to deliver care that is focused on the family.
+- Advanced Practice Providers are specialized-trained nurses who deliver family-focused care.
 They diagnose illnesses, preform exams and even prescribe medicine.
-In addition to working in primary care practices alongside family docs, they also may work in specialty areas, such as cancer care, heart care or pain management.
+In addition to working in primary care practices, they also may work in specialty areas, such as cancer care, heart care or pain management.